fcelda/nsec5-draft/nsec5.md

 To do this, the server returns:

     ;; ->>HEADER<<- opcode: QUERY; status: NOERROR; id: 53731

     ;; QUESTION SECTION:
     ;; foo.a.example.org.
 IN TXT

-* This is a signed TXT record for the wildcard below a.example.org (number of labels is set to 3 in the RRSIG record).
+This is a signed TXT record for the wildcard at a.example.org (number of labels is set to 3 in the RRSIG record).

     ;; ANSWER SECTION:
     foo.a.example.org.
 3600 IN TXT     "wildcard record"

     foo.a.example.org.
-3600    IN      RRSIG   TXT 16 3 3600 20170412024301 20170313024301 5137 example.org. aeaLgZ8sk+98
+3600 IN RRSIG   TXT 16 3 3600 (
+                20170412024301 20170313024301 5137 example.org. aeaLgZ8sk+98)

     ;; AUTHORITY SECTION:
     example.org.
 3600 IN NS      a.example.org.

     example.org.
-3600    IN      RRSIG   NS 16 2 3600 20170412024301 20170313024301 5137 example.org.
-8zuN0h2x5WyF
+3600 IN RRSIG   NS 16 2 3600 (
+                20170412024301 20170313024301 5137 example.org.
+8zuN0h2x5WyF)

-* NSEC5PROOF RR for foo.a.example.org.
-This
-    NSEC5PROOF RR must be computed on-the-fly.
+This is an NSEC5PROOF RR for foo.a.example.org.
+This NSEC5PROOF RR must be computed on-the-fly.

     foo.a.example.org.
 86400 IN NSEC5PROOF      48566 AjqF5FGGVso40Lda

-* Signed NSEC5 RR "covering" foo.a.example.org.
-The NSEC5 hash of
-    foo.a.example.org is FORDMO and sorts in canonical order between the NSEC5 RR's Owner Name and Next Hashed Owner Name.
+This is a signed NSEC5 RR "covering" foo.a.example.org.
+The NSEC5 hash of foo.a.example.org is FORDMO and sorts in canonical order between the NSEC5 RR's Owner Name (which is BAPROH) and Next Hashed Owner Name (which is JQBMG4).
+This proves the non-existence of the next closer name foo.a.example.com.
-    NSEC5 RRs are always precomputed.
+NSEC5 RRs are   precomputed.

         baproh.example.org.
 86400 IN NSEC5   48566 1 JQBMG4 A TXT RRSIG
         baproh.example.org.
-86400 IN      RRSIG   NSEC5 16 3 86400 20170412024301 20170313024301 5137 example.org. fjTcoRKgdML1
+86400 IN RRSIG   NSEC5 16 3 86400 (
+            20170412024301 20170313024301 5137 example.org. fjTcoRKgdML1

 ## Wildcard No Data Example

-\[Sharon is not sure this is correct.
-Please check my work!]

 Consider a query for a type MX record for foo.a.example.org.